-Danny Redrup brings 15 years of experience and professional pedigree to Aspire.
-Danny is an APA titled Sport & Exercise Physiotherapist and is the current Head Physiotherapist to the Sydney Sixers T20 Big Bash League Cricket team.
-Danny was previously the NSW Cricket Team Lead Physiotherapist for 4 years from 2015-2019, before stepping aside to spend more time with his young family and moving back to the Central Coast.
+Danny Redrup brings 18 years of quality experience and professional pedigree to Aspire.
+Danny is an APA titled Sport & Exercise Physiotherapist and is the current Head Physiotherapist to the Sydney Sixers T20 Big Bash League Cricket Champions.
+Danny was previously the NSW Cricket Team Lead Physiotherapist for 4 years from 2015-2019, before stepping aside to spend more time with his young family and moving home to the Central Coast.

 Roundtable discussion of management of lumbar stress fractures in fast bowlers.
 Sport Health 2019: 37(1) 2019; 14-22

 Cervical spine range of motion and joint position sense in elite male cricketers: an observational study.
 In print: International Journal of Health & Allied Sciences.

 Danny has developed extensive skills assessing and successfully rehabilitating elite athletes and weekend warriors with shoulder and elbow injuries, lower limb muscle strains, and has a special interest in cricket fast bowler injuries, especially lower back stress fractures.
 This injury can be incredibly difficult injury to navigate and achieve full recovery.
 Patients are invited to tap into Danny’s extensive experience with this injury across all age groups, genders and sporting levels.

 We know that we at Aspire and our patients are very fortunate that we have recruited Danny to be part of our team.